-The development of AARP’s public policy positions is central to AARP’s mission.
-AARP has updated its public policy development process to keep the organization at the vanguard of issues that shape the lives of Americans as they live and age, now and in the future.
+The development of AARP’s public policy positions is central to the organization’s mission.
+AARP’s public policy development process is designed to keep the organization at the vanguard of issues that shape the lives of Americans as they live and age, now and in the future.

-The process for developing policy is overseen by AARP’s all-volunteer Board of Directors which reviews and approves policy for the organization to ensure commitment to the organization’s mission and purpose.
+The process for developing policy is overseen by AARP’s Board of Directors to ensure commitment to the organization’s mission and purpose.
 The Board includes members from a variety of professional and geographic backgrounds to obtain a range of viewpoints and perspectives, and to reflect the diversity of AARP’s membership.

 The policy development process capitalizes on AARP’s innovations as a “listening” organization in touch with our diverse membership through many different channels.

-Over the last several years, AARP has significantly increased our focus on listening to the voices of the 50-plus, our members, and our volunteers across the country.
-AARP has offices in all 50 states, DC and the territories which are highly active in communities nation-wide.
-AARP has also enhanced its research capacity and regularly surveys our members and the 50 plus on key issues.
-In addition, AARP has expanded its presence and engagement on social media platforms as well as our real-time response capabilities allowing the organization to receive ongoing input and feedback from our members.
+Over the last several years, AARP has significantly increased our focus on listening to the voices of people 50 and older, our members, and our volunteers across the country.
+AARP has offices in all 50 states, D.C. and the territories which are highly active in communities nation-wide.
+AARP has also enhanced its research capacity and regularly surveys our members and people 50 and older on key issues.
+In addition, AARP has expanded its presence and engagement on social media platforms as well as our real-time response capabilities allowing the organization to receive ongoing input and feedback from members.

-Staying in close touch with the interests and concerns of people age 50 plus allows us to quickly gather the views of a diverse cross-section of volunteers, members, and the public to inform our policy analysis and recommendations.
+Staying in close touch with the interests and concerns of people 50 and older allows us to quickly gather the views of a diverse cross-section of volunteers, members, and the public to inform our policy analysis and recommendations.

 Determining what language to utilize to describe people is complex.
 People can have deeply held complicated views of what they would like to be called.
 The dialogue around diversity, equity and inclusion is broad and growing.
 Definitions of identity and the terminology utilized to refer to different groups are continuously evolving and changing.